PostHog/posthog.com/contents/product-engineers/multivariate-testing.md

 ### 2. It reveals how different elements interact with each other

 Multivariate testing is not just about looking at which variant is the best; it's about understanding the weight each factor had in that success.
-This provides insights into your holistic user experience.

 For example, let's say you're testing changes to the user dashboard of a B2B SaaS app.
 You decide to test how both the position of the navigation menu and the text of the buttons affect user engagement.